WisaniShilumani/cackle/README.md

 1. This method takes in an array of strings
 2. It uses the [array.reduce() method](https://medium.com/nona-web/understanding-javascript-reduce-and-its-use-cases-49a89d3aaa80) to group tweets by user
 3. The logic within the reduce callback expects each string to be delimited by the gt and space characters (`> `), and expects only two strings on either side.
 Should this check fail, an error is thrown.

+##### parseUsers
+This can be found in [parseUsers](./src/lib/parseUsers.js)

+1. This method takes in an array of strings
+2. It uses the [array.reduce() method](https://medium.com/nona-web/understanding-javascript-reduce-and-its-use-cases-49a89d3aaa80) to group a list user followees by user
+3. The logic within the reduce callback expects each string to be delimited by the ` follows ` string, and expects only two strings on either side.
+Should this check fail, an error is thrown.
+4. In addition, the right side of the ` follows ` string is expected to be a string of users delimited by a comma and space (`, `).
+This is split into an array of strings representing users.
+5. A `union` method is attached to Array.prototype array, from which other arrays can inherit from.
+The union method loops over each element in the array, and within each iteration, loops over the array again from the position of (the parent loop + 1) to check for duplicates...which it then removes.
+Checking from the position after the parents' reduces complexity; but having such a method within the reduce method could be costly for files with a large magnitude lines and a high follower count.
+6. The `union` method is used to get all the unique users in the user list, and to prevent duplication of followees in the followees array